Storm-FSI/cassandra_deployment/README.md

 terragrunt init
 terragrunt apply
 ```
-To provision the whole deployment on root level, run the following commands:
+To provision the whole deployment, run the following commands in stages:
 ```
 terragrunt run-all init
 ```